Britons asked to ‘match’ with Ukrainian refugees using social media

 Labour leader Sir Keir Starmer claimed the government’s handling of refugees fleeing Ukraine was “far too slow, far too mean” and had been “an embarrassment for the United Kingdom”.

-Questioning the lack of detail in the sponsorship plan, Sir Keir Starmer told Sky News: “What would comfort me more frankly is if I heard from Michael Gove that there were plans in place for the support that’s actually going to be needed on arrival.”
+Questioning the lack of detail in the sponsorship plan, Sir Keir told Sky News: “What would comfort me more frankly is if I heard from Michael Gove that there were plans in place for the support that’s actually going to be needed on arrival.”

 The Refugee Council said ministers were still putting too many “bureaucratic hurdles” in the way of those in danger.
 Chief executive Enver Solomon said the new scheme “falls short” of what is needed and would “inevitably be restricted to those who are known to people in the UK”.